saidbouras/nginx/README.md

 # nginx
-A simple simple container running nginx and incron with s6-overlay supervisor.
+A simple container running nginx and incron with s6-overlay supervisor.
-Incron handles filesystem events in nginx configuration and reload it when change are done.
+Incron handles filesystem events to reload nginx service automatically when changes are occured in nginx configuration files.

 See [s6-overlay] wiki and [inotify]  for more explanations.